 Superhero Movies, Licensing, and the MCU:

-Up until the early 2000’s production studios had been unwilling to give large budgets to Marvel licensed films due to their poor track record, this however all changed when Marvel began licensing their characters to other studios, beginning in 1998 with New Line Cinema’s Blade, quickly followed in 2000 by Fox’s X-Men (widely viewed as the start of the current pop culture obsession with Superhero movies).
+Up until the early 2000’s production studios had been unwilling to give large budgets to Marvel licensed films due to their poor track record, this, however, all changed when Marvel began licensing their characters to other studios, beginning in 1998 with New Line Cinema’s Blade, quickly followed in 2000 by Fox’s X-Men (widely viewed as the start of the current pop culture obsession with Superhero movies).
 Soon to follow was the film that truly changed everything; Spiderman (2002).

 Spiderman proved a point; not only can superhero films be financially successful at the box office (as X-Men had shown), but they can be great films in general, with Spiderman receiving universal praise – currently at 89% on Rotten Tomatoes –the next six years brought a range of Marvel licensed films, including sequels to the X-Men, Spiderman and Blade franchises, as well as new (and less successful) entries like as Hulk (2003) Fantastic Four (2005), Ghost Rider (2007) and Daredevil (2003).

-This string of successful Marvel films, as well as other big superhero films like Christopher Nolan’s Batman Begins (2005) led to the ‘age of superhero films’, a seemingly never ending cycle of superhero franchises, that (arguably) began fully in 2008 with Iron Man.
+This string of successful Marvel films, as well as other big superhero films like Christopher Nolan’s Batman Begins (2005), led to the ‘age of superhero films’, a seemingly never-ending cycle of superhero franchises, that (arguably) began fully in 2008 with Iron Man.

-In the same year The Incredible Hulk was released, and was successful in terms of box office and critical reception, but remained in the shadow of Iron Man, never the less it contributed to the Marvel Cinematic Universe.
-The following four years saw Marvel bought out by Disney and the release of more Marvel produced films such as Iron Man 2 (2010), Thor (2011), Captain America: The First Avenger (2011), finally culminating in 2012 with The Avengers.
+In the same year, The Incredible Hulk was released, and was successful in terms of box office and critical reception, but remained in the shadow of Iron Man, nevertheless, it contributed to the Marvel Cinematic Universe.

 After the Avengers, Marvel began to take more risks and gambled with relatively unknown franchises such as Guardians of the Galaxy (2014), and Ant-Man (2015), both of which again had great casts and production teams, and thus resulted in great films (and more money for Marvel).

-Marvel’s licensing of their properties has been somewhat of a double edged sword, boosting their revenue and popularity early on, but at the launch of their Cinematic Universe their earlier deals now stopped Marvel from using some of their most popular characters, like Spiderman and the X-Men, in their own movie universe.
-This however was remedied in part by a ‘shared custody’ sort of deal between Sony (the current movie rights holders for Spiderman), and Marvel to allow a new incarnation of Spidey to feature in the MCU, with Tom Holland’s Peter Parker showing up first in Captain America: Civil War.
+Marvel’s licensing of their properties has been somewhat of a double-edged sword, boosting their revenue and popularity early on, but at the launch of their Cinematic Universe, their earlier deals now stopped Marvel from using some of their most popular characters, like Spider-man and the X-Men, in their own movie universe.
+This, however, was remedied in part by a sort of ‘shared custody’ deal between Sony (the current movie rights holders for Spider-man), and Marvel to allow a new incarnation of Spidey to feature in the MCU, with Tom Holland’s Peter Parker showing up first in Captain America: Civil War.

 Following Marvels bankruptcy, in the late 90’s DC gained a strong foothold in the market share, however by the early 2000’s Marvel were already back in the lead.
-In more recent years Marvel have continued to dominate the Comic book industry, having the best selling comic book of the year (in North America) more times since 2000 than any other publisher.
+In more recent years Marvel has continued to dominate the Comic book industry, having the best selling comic book of the year (in North America) more times since 2000 than any other publisher.